The NHS is continuing to roll out the COVID-19 vaccination programme across the country.

 Please note that the vaccine is not available privately.
 Anyone who claims to be able to provide you with a vaccine for a fee is likely to be committing a crime and should be reported to Essex Police by calling 101 or online and/or Local Trading Standards.

 Across Essex, various hubs and practices have been set up to support the rolling out of the vaccination programme.
-For full details of all local provision please click here.
 This website offers residents across Suffolk and North East Essex a comprehensive source of information about COVID-19 and roll out of the vaccination.
 This website covers information for the county of Essex as a whole.
 Groundswell have provided helpful guidance about the vaccine for people who are homeless.

 Everyone invited to have a Covid-19 vaccination is asked to bring a copy of their NHS number with them to their appointment.
 For those who do not know what their number is, they are encouraged to use the free NHS online service to receive a reminder of their NHS number.
 You can use the service either for yourself or someone else.